wangxin/SONiC/doc/acl/ACL-egress-test-plan.md

 * Most of the rules covered FORWARD action.
 Coverage of DROP action is not enough.
 * "aclshow -a" can show counters of ACL rules.
 Checking counters is not covered.
 * The packets intended for matching RULE_12 and RULE_13 are matched by RULE_1 firstly.
 RULE_12 and RULE_13 are never hit.
-* The ACL table is binded to all ports.
 * Logging of the PTF script needs improvement.
 If a case failed, failed case is not in ansible log.
 Need to check PTF log to find out exactly which case failed.

 ## Ingress & egress ACL testing strategy